 The former contributes greatly to beach and coastal erosion leading to potentially devastating impacts on the biosphere.
 Removal and excavation of dunes often leads to loss of vegetation, littoral breeding areas and coastal wetlands.
 Restoration of such areas is difficult and costly due to the unstable and fluid nature of the landscape.
-Therefore it does not happen very often

-Offshore dredging of aggregates can also be destructive.
-As well as effectively removing the seabed which is the basis of the faunal food-chain, the disturbance caused by the process can create layers of cloudy sediment which can become anoxic, preventing biological habitation.
+Therefore it does not happen very often the process can create layers of cloudy sediment which can become anoxic, preventing biological habitation.
 The land reclamation projects of the Arabian Gulf have removed entire coral beds through the dredging operations employed during preparation of the initial site.
 In 2021-22, the north-east coast of England experienced a mass crab and lobster die-off.
 Although still disputed, dredging has been blamed in some quarters for this due to chemical spills associated with dredging craft.
 However, it is known that the increased turbidity and sediment caused by dredging degrades marine life.
 It is not unusual for dredging sites to suffer a 60% loss in species.
 (Boyd et al., 2002; Boyd and Rees, 2003; Desprez, 2000; Desprez et al., 2014; ICES, 2009, 2016; Krause et al., 2010; Newell et al., 1998, 2004).